-GWSP is currently supported by the Australian Department of Foreign Affairs and Trade, Austria's Federal Ministry of Finance, the Bill & Melinda Gates Foundation, Denmark's Ministry of Foreign Affairs, the Netherlands' Ministry of Foreign Affairs, the Swedish International Development Cooperation Agency, Switzerland's State Secretariat for Economic Affairs, the Swiss Agency for Development and Cooperation, and the US Agency for International Development.
+GWSP is currently supported by the Australian Department of Foreign Affairs and Trade, Austria's Federal Ministry of Finance, the Bill & Melinda Gates Foundation, Denmark's Ministry of Foreign Affairs, the Netherlands' Ministry of Foreign Affairs, Spain's Ministry of Economic Affairs and Digital Transformation, the Swedish International Development Cooperation Agency, Switzerland's State Secretariat for Economic Affairs, the Swiss Agency for Development and Cooperation, and the US Agency for International Development.

 The continued Danish contribution to GWSP compliments well the support from the Danish development aid envelope to the water sector, which in recent years has increased substantially.
-A brief overview of Danish support to the water sector is provided below (potential engagements included in the proposed finance act for 2023 are not included).
+A brief overview of Danish support to the water sector is provided below.